Stone Roses Amsterdam gig ends in confusion

 He also disputed reports that Reni - real name Alan Wren - had stormed off stage, saying that he and guitarist John Squire had hugged as they left.

-The band seemed to have expressed plans to play an encore, telling fans: "If you want us to come back, we're going up four storeys, so you have to cheer loud".'Not happy'
+The band seemed to have expressed plans to play an encore, telling fans: "If you want us to come back, we're going up four storeys, so you have to cheer loud".

 The Stone Roses kicked off their first tour in 16 years in Barcelona last weekend.
 They have a summer of dates planned, including three homecoming shows in Manchester's Heaton Park at the end of June.